Mode of Computation of Capital Gains in respect of transfer of Immovable property by Non-resident Individual:

 The Indexed Cost of Acquisition / Improvement is a concept which grants deduction of a larger amount than actual Cost of Acquisition / Improvement considering the prevalent inflation index for the prescribed year as issued by the Government of India.

-Indexation: is a process by which the cost of acquisition/ improvement of a capital asset is adjusted against inflationary rise in the value of asset.
+Indexation: It is a process by which the cost of acquisition/ improvement of a capital asset is adjusted against inflationary rise in the value of asset.

 3. Inheritance / Gift: